s7evinkelevra/Agent-Model/README.md

   - MHC promiscouity values (constant or distribution for random initialization)
   - Epitope/paratope space size
   - Infection regime
+  - Fitness increments for the host (-> defines generation time, see host section)
   - Reproduction regime
   - Mutation rates for hosts and parasites
   - Co-Evolution ("Red Queen dynamics" -> selection of parasites based on their relative fitness + mutation)